Voices from the Field

 This is supported by our own experience with immigrant communities.
 According to Jessica Foster, PHAN’s Community Engagement Coordinator who works directly with immigrant communities, people she works with have already expressed increased fear and distrust when accessing public benefits in the current climate.
 “I believe that a question about citizenship on the Census would lead members of the communities I work with to question why the information is needed and would discourage them from participating in the Census,” she said.

 The impact of an undercount could have dire consequences for our state.
 The state’s population, as counted by the Census, plays a role in calculating federal funds contributed to Pennsylvania for programs such as healthcare, nutrition assistance, transportation, housing, education, childcare, programs for children and parents, and energy assistance.
-Currently, Pennsylvania receives $26.8 billion in these Census-derived federal funds; 70 percent are related to healthcare, primarily to support Medicaid and CHIP.
+In Fiscal Year 2016, Pennsylvania received more than $39 billion through 55 federal spending programs guided by data derived from the 2010 Census.
+Seventy percent are related to healthcare, primarily to support Medicaid and the Children’s Health Insurance Program (CHIP).
 With more than a quarter of its population living under the federal poverty line, Philadelphia relies heavily on programs such as Medicaid, CHIP, nutrition assistance, and housing programs and would be disproportionately impacted by cuts to federal funds.

-These federal funds are determined based on a calculation called the Federal Medical Assistance Percentage (FMAP).
+Over 26 billion of these federal funds are determined based on a calculation called the Federal Medical Assistance Percentage (FMAP).
 If fewer people complete the Census, Pennsylvania’s per-person income appears higher than it actually is, and it loses federal dollars as a result.
 Nationally, Pennsylvania is the second-most vulnerable state in terms of potentially losing FMAP-calculated funds in the upcoming Census.
 A one percent undercount could cost Pennsylvania more than $221.8 million each year over ten years.
+Looking more broadly at all Census-derived federal funding, a one percent undercount would result in at least $3.9 billion fewer dollars for the Commonwealth and $481 million for Philadelphia over the next decade.

 Pennsylvania must take immediate action to avoid the potential loss of critical federal funds.
 The Commonwealth should begin preparing for the Census by increasing awareness and education in hard-to-count communities (e.g., urban and rural low-income households, communities of color, immigrants, families with young children) and investing in in-person outreach and assistance efforts conducted by the Commonwealth, local governments, and community-based organizations.
 These investments should include proven interventions such as: designated questionnaire assistance centers where people can fill out questionnaires, employment of census workers from hard-to-count communities, direct outreach by trusted local entities, and targeted media outreach in local communities.
 PHAN will work in Philadelphia and in other parts of the state to prevent an undercount using our existing enrollment infrastructure and field operations to reach out to hard-to-count communities.